-Hello fellow hackers and pen testers, welcome to Programming Thursdays!
-Today we’re going to talk about a topic that often goes overlooked, but is an essential part of the software stack: microcode.
+Hello, fellow hackers and pen testers.
+Welcome to Programming Thursdays!
+Today, we’re going to talk about a topic that is often overlooked but is an essential part of the software stack: microcode.

-Microcode is the lowest layer of software in a computer system, below the operating system, drivers, and even the firmware.
-It’s responsible for controlling the behavior of the CPU, and it’s what allows us to run code on our machines.
+Microcode is the lowest software layer in a computer system, below the operating system, drivers, and even the firmware.
+It controls the behavior of the CPU and allows us to run code on our machines.

 In this article, we’ll high-level look into microcode, exploring its history, how it works, and its importance for pen testers and red teamers.
 So grab a cup of coffee and let’s get started!